Cognigy/Documentation/docs/en/docs/ai/resources/manage/packages.md

 1. Go to the **Conflict Management** section.
 2. From the **Duplicate handling for all resources**, select one of the following strategies:
     - **Import as a copy** — the uploaded resource will be imported as a duplicate.
 The original resource in the Agent will remain unaffected, and the imported copy will be added separately.
 This approach is useful when you want to keep both the original and the imported versions.
+Note if you import a Knowledge Store, it cannot be imported as a copy.
+Imported Stores will replace the current version.
     - **Replace existing resource** — the uploaded resource will overwrite the existing one.
 This approach is useful when you want to update an existing resource with a newer version.
 3. Click **Apply**.
 The selected strategy will be applied to all existing resources in the **Resources to be imported** section.
 4. _(Optional)_ If you want to change the strategy for a specific resource, select this strategy from the list next to the resource.